Updated Dec. 11, 2020:

 In separate action, a new candidate temporarily inactive reason code, “COVID-19 precaution,” has been added to WaitlistSM to address instances where a transplant program opts to temporarily defer organ offers for a transplant candidate due to issues relating to the COVID-19 outbreak.
 This is an operational action separate from an OPTN policy or bylaw change.

 The Executive Committee of the OPTN, at a virtual meeting held July 30, extended the expiration date for a set of operational actions to help members address and document COVID-19 issues affecting organ donation and transplantation.
-The measures are now set to expire on Dec.
-31, 2020.
+The measures will stay in effect, subject to ongoing review of their applicability and effectiveness.

 What you need to do